 We have taken fifteen billion plastic bags out of circulation with our 5p carrier bag charge, and have announced plans to extend the charge to all retailers and potentially double the minimum charge to at least 10p, subject to consultation.

 Government is committed eliminating single-use plastic waste.
-We have introduced a world-leading ban microbeads in rinse-off personal care products, have taken over 15 billion plastic bags out of circulation with our 5p carrier bag charge, and have consulted to extend the charge to all retailers and double the minimum charge to 10p.
+We have introduced a world-leading ban on microbeads in rinse-off personal care products, have taken over 15 billion plastic bags out of circulation with our 5p carrier bag charge, and have consulted to extend the carrier bag charge to all retailers and double the minimum charge to 10p.